thundersquared/apiscp-notes/notes/access-host-from-podman-container.md

 <Note>

-You can now achieve this on edge and edge-master by using `pgsql.listening-ips` scope: `cpcmd scope:set pgsql.listening-ips '["127.0.0.1", "::1", "10.89.0.1"]'` will update the bind address definition and will trigger bootstrapper to apply `pgsql/install`.
+You can now achieve this by using `pgsql.listening-ips` scope: `cpcmd scope:set pgsql.listening-ips '["127.0.0.1", "::1", "10.89.0.1"]'` will update the bind address definition and will trigger bootstrapper to apply `pgsql/install`.

 </Note>